Jupita-io/java/README.md

                                     .build();
 ```

-The builder constructs with the context of the application.
+The builder constructs with the context of the application, token, and the touchpoint_id.
 This is needed for building the volley request queue.
-Next the token and touchpoint_id needs to be set.

 The built touchpoint can now be used to call dump method asynchronously.

 ### `dump` method definitions